helpme970/SGWC-dlc-unlock/README.md

 # SGWC-dlc-unlock
 Skript that unlocks all DLCs for Sniper Ghost Warrior Contracts 1 and 2 Tested with Steam and GOG version
+> Doesn't work properly with the GOG version
+>
+> For the GOG version see [here](https://github.com/helpme970/SGWC-GOG-to-Steam)

 ## Usage
 1. Download unlock.py